 Place importance on work life balance and flexibility

-When choosing a job, 72% of people in a Statista survey reported that a healthy work-life balance is one of the most important factors in accepting a job.
-While it’s not uncommon for the occasional late night to deliver a project, it shouldn’t become expected of your employees to pull an excessive amount of overtime to finish their work.
+According to an Argyle-Leger Confidence Report, Americans now value feeling respected at work more than they value a higher salary, with 58 percent listing it as their most important work-related motivation.
+That means respect in the workplace, good health benefits, and a healthy work-life balance.5 While it’s not uncommon for the occasional late night to deliver a project, it shouldn’t become expected of your employees to pull an excessive amount of overtime to finish their work.
 If this becomes the case, this is a major red flag that something is not working properly.

 Employees should be encouraged to take vacations, enjoy their time off with their friends and family, and not have to worry about needing to stay online when they’re off work.
 Not only does this provide for a healthy work culture, but when employees do return from their breaks, they can be refreshed and ready for work with a clear and open mind.

-It’s also important to be mindful that everyone is in different situations and may need flexibility, especially as the world continues to adapt to the new changes brought forth by the COVID-19 global pandemic.
+It’s also important to be mindful that everyone is in different situations and may need flexibility.
 If an employee must shift hours around to accommodate family or personal needs, being flexible in allowing this change can be a significant stress relief.